tuynumemories/TwitSplit_iOS/README.md

 Test function is in "TwitSplit_iOSTests/TwitSplit_iOSTests.swift" file

 Run test in Xcode by:
-1. Menu Product/Test
+1. Menu: Product/Test
-2. Shortcut ⌘U
+2. Shortcut: ⌘U